 "Hello miss Evans.
 Eager to find out about the evaluation?"
 "Eh, yes, professor."
 Undertow searched through a pile of files and picked the one with Lily's name on it.
 A file considerably thinner than most others "Ah, I see.
 You were excused from attending most regular lessons.
 But attended all tests, never missed a single one.
 Very good results.
 If you want, we can continue this arrangement for the next trimester, but I have one request to you."
 "Thank you for your confidence, what can I do for you?"
 "I remember you were rather keen on reading, hence your large vocabulary and knowledge of many idioms.
 I informed the other students that they should read books, literature, make a report and give a presentation about it.
 As always it is difficult to find a volunteer as the first candidate, would you like to have the honors?
 It will earn you ten bonus points for the house cup."
 "Certainly, when would you like to start, any suggestions regarding books?"
 "About two weeks time.
 What are you currently reading?"
 "I just finished Swift's Gulliver travels, and thinking of starting Thomas Hardy's Tess."
 "Dear girl, these are books that students in their fifth year ought to be reading.
 Please do not over-do it, or you will demotivate the other students who are not ready for such books."
+"I spent them on extra biology lessons, sir.
+And reading" "Alright miss Evans, see you next time."
 Lily left the room and waited a while until Alexandra also appeared.